ishine/jtubespeech/README.md

 chmod 777 batching.sh
 ./batching.sh
 ```

+The bash script `/jtubespeech/scripts/batching.sh` has example inputs to illustrate the example above.

 ## Download Videos and Transcripts
 Reads the batched csv files generated earlier, takes in the Video ID, then downloads the audio and the transcript.